51st-Vfw/MissionEditing-Templates/VFW51_Core_Mission/workflow.md

 Generally speaking, `sync.cmd` moves data from the `.miz` to the mission directory while `build.cmd` moves data from the mission directory to the `.miz`.

+The `scripts\` subdirectory of the mission directory contains the scripts that support the workflow.
+All scripts are run from the root of the mission directory using a shell such as `cmd.exe` in Windows.

 ### _Synchronizing the Mission Directory with `sync.cmd`_

-After saving the `.miz` in the DCS ME, you should evenutally use the `sync.cmd` script to update the files in the mission directory,
+After saving the `.miz` in the DCS ME, you should evenutally use the `sync.cmd` script to update files in the mission directory (specifically, the `src\` subdirectory),

 ```
 C:\Users\Raven\DCS_Missions\Breaking_Bad> scripts\sync.cmd
 ```

 This command updates the content of the mission directory (primarily in `miz_core\`) with the contents of the base mission package.
+Remember, scripts are typically run from the root of the mission directory.

 The `sync.cmd` script has several command line arguments.
 The main arguments include,

+- `--help` lists help information, including some arguments not listed here for brevity.
 - `--dirty` disables clean up of redundnat files in the `src\miz_core\` subdirectory allowing you to examine what was pulled from the `.miz` package.
 The `cleanmission.cmd` script will clean up this subdirectory.